dermesser/uvco/README.md

 sudo make install
 ```

-This installs the uvco object files to `/usr/local/lib` and headers to `/usr/local/include`, by default.
+This installs the uvco object files to `/usr/local/lib` and headers to `/usr/local/include`, by
+default.
+No dynamic libraries are produced and no effort is made to preserve ABI compatibility; uvco
+is intended to be linked statically into your application.

 **Note:** In `Release` mode, LTO is enabled by default.
 This typically requires that you build any
 application code with the same compiler, as the files contain compiler-specific code.
 You can